RootHaktivity/roothaktivity.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>RootHaktivity is a group of two like-minded people who share their knowledge of hash cracking, password cracking, programming (C#, Python, Bash, and so on), network security, Linux, Windows, and other topics.
-It all started on Yahoo chat back when being a script kiddy was cool, packet wars were cool, and DDoS attacks like WinNuke and Booters were cool.</p>
+It all started on Yahoo and IRC chat back when being a script kiddy was cool, packet wars were cool, and DDoS attacks like WinNuke and Booters were cool.</p>

 <h2>Skills</h2>